unbit/uwsgi-docs/tutorials/SerializingAccept.rst

 You can have the best (or the worst) software of the whole universe, but without docs it does not exist.

+The Apache team still slam the face of the vast majority of us trying to touch their market share :)

 Bonus chapter: using the Zeeg approach in a uWSGI friendly way
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^